Our IG indices review found the broker was the best in Australia in this niche area of CFD trading based on:

 Our IG Indices Review Conclusion

 IG is Australia’s largest CFD provider so it only makes sense that they excel in the area of indices.
 Our IG indices review recommended the broker based on the wide range of markets available, the low fees/spreads and the fact you can trade them through the MT4 forex trading platform.
 Combined with advanced features such as Sunday trading and AUD denominated CFDs the broker is worth considering if your looking to trade indices.
-View our page where we compared IG Markets to Axitrader and Plus500.
+View our page where we compared IG Markets to IG Markets, Axitrader and Plus500.